Eschatologue/CM_wiki/docs/spells/cantrip.md

 **Components:** V, M (a firefly or phosphorescent moss)
 **Duration:** 1 hour

 You touch one object that is no larger than 10 feet in any dimension.
 Until the spell ends, the object sheds bright light in a 20-foot radius and dim light for an additional 20 feet.
 The light can be colored as you like.
 Completely covering the object with something opaque blocks the light.
-The spell ends if you cast it again or dismiss it as an action.
+The spell ends if you cast it again or dismiss it as an :rsc-action: **Action**.

 If you target an object held or worn by a hostile creature, that creature must succeed on a Dexterity Saving Throw to avoid the spell.